 You’ll likely also find different types of formative and summative assessments within a digital curriculum that measure your students' knowledge and understanding in a variety of ways.

-Digital curriculum is the only item on the list that involves the least amount of work on your end.
+Because digital curriculum combines traditional instruction with technology, it helps teachers very naturally blend their classrooms.
 After all - the materials and flexibility for blended learning are built right into the system!

-Thousands of CTE teachers use the AES digital curriculum systems to plan classes, incorporate blended learning in their classes, assess student progress, and get their free time back.
+Thousands of CTE teachers use these digital curriculum systems to plan classes, incorporate blended learning in their classes, assess student progress, and get their free time back.